Saurovz/insurance-underwriter/README.md

   Win+R
   %USERPROFILE%.cache\whisper
 ```
-* Download Model occupies space.
+* Downloaded Model occupies space.
 To recover space, delete the model from the folder path

 ---